carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 Overviews are often computed using powers of 2 as down-sampling (or zoom) factors.
 So, typically, the first level overview (index 0) corresponds to a zoom factor of 2, the second level overview (index 1) corresponds to a zoom factor of 4, and so on.
+According to [GDAL documentation](https://gdal.org/en/stable/drivers/raster/cog.html#drivers/raster/cog-co-RESAMPLING), the default resampling method for non-paletted images is `CUBIC`, for paletted images it is `NEAREST`.

 Here, we open the third level overview (index 2, zoom factor 8) and check that the resolution is about 80 m:

 ```python
 import rioxarray